terranandes/crawler/README.md

 Deployed PyCharm to develop modules and packages.
 Plug-in Code-With-Me allows real time coding collaboratively.

-MiniConda (or AnaConda if you don't mine disk size) is a MUST for self study on jupyter/IPython case.
+MiniConda (or AnaConda if you don't mind disk size) is a MUST for self study on jupyter/IPython case.
-In some cases, some module like pandas can't be installed or run into trouble, you probably need Conda.
+In some cases, some modules like pandas can't be installed or might run into trouble, you probably need Conda.

 Owner of Taiwan: Terran (https://github.com/terranandes) Main Web of crawler : https://www.moneycome.in/tool/compound_interest